stijn-dejongh/lovecraft_public_domain/manuscript/the_mound.md

 exquisite workmanship.
 I wish now that I had carefully photographed all these designs--though perhaps it is just as well that I did not.
-Of one thing I am really glad, and that is that I could not then identify the squatting octopus-headed thing which dominated most of the ornate cartouches, and which the manuscript called"Tulu ".
+Of one thing I am really glad, and that is that I could not then identify the squatting octopus-headed thing which dominated most of the ornate cartouches, and which the manuscript called _"Tulu"_.
 Recently I have associated it, and the legends in the manuscript connected with it, with some new-found folklore of monstrous and unmentioned Cthulhu, a horror which seeped down from the stars while the young earth was still half-formed; and had I known of the connexion then, I could not have stayed in the same